hotrodorm/hotrod/hotrod-project/docs/docs-4/config/tags/converter.md

     <column name="recurring" converter="boolean_stored_as_decimal" />
   </table>
 ```

+**Note**: For a general approach of applying the converter to multiple columns, it can be more scalable to
+use a `<type-solver>` that can automatically apply converters to columns according to the logic the developer
+defines.

 When look at the generated persistence code we can see the configured VO properties are available
  as a `Boolean` type, not as numeric anymore: